kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 }
 ```

-> What is RSC wire format?
-> The server sends a serialized tree (similar to JSON but with “holes”) to the browser, and the browser can do the work of deserializing it, filling the client placeholders with the actual client components, and rendering the end result. **RSCs don’t output HTML.**
->
-> Essentially, we're telling React “Hey, I know you're missing the server component code, but don't worry: here's what it rendered”.
-We send along the rendered value, the virtual representation that was generated by the server.
-When React loads on the client, it re-uses that description instead of re-generating it.
->
 > How is the Next.js App Router related to Server Components?
 > If a page uses server-side rendering, the page HTML is generated on each request.
 Next.js used to allow us to do so by using `getServerSideProps`, which will be called by the server on every request.
 >